leanprover/logic_and_proof_lean3/propositional_logic_in_lean.rst

     theorem and_commute {A B : Prop} : A ∧ B → B ∧ A :=
     assume h, and.intro (and.right h) (and.left h)

-here the squiggly braces indicate that the arguments ``A`` and ``B`` are *implicit*, which is to say, Lean should infer them from the context when the theorem is used.
+Here the squiggly braces indicate that the arguments ``A`` and ``B`` are *implicit*, which is to say, Lean should infer them from the context when the theorem is used.
 We can then write the following instead:

 .. code-block:: lean